ddave09/ARM_Communication/README.md

 ARM_Communication
 =================

-Serial Voice Communication between Two ARM boards allows to use is it as walkie talkie.
+Serial Voice Communication between two ARM boards allows to use is it as walkie talkie.